ThomasJRyan/OoT-Randomizer/README.md

 **WARNING:** This branch is a modified version of the randomizer.
 It is **not** officially supported and may be **very unstable**.
 Please refrain from asking questions and from reporting issues in the main Randomizer Discord when using this branch.
-Instead, you can open an issue on this fork [here](https://github.com/Roman971/OoT-Randomizer/issues) or contact me directly on discord (Roman#7295) for any help, report or request.
+Instead, you can open an issue on this fork [here](https://github.com/ThomasJRyan/OoT-Randomizer/issues) or contact me directly on discord (ALinkToTheFuture#3001) for any help, report or request.

+This is a fork of TestRunner and Roman's branches for the purpose of adding in features that are otherwise unwanted in the main randomizer

-Differences between this branch and the main Dev branch (on [Testrunner's Fork](https://github.com/TestRunnerSRL/OoT-Randomizer/tree/Dev)):
+Differences between this branch and the main Dev branch (on [Testrunner's Fork](https://github.com/TestRunnerSRL/OoT-Randomizer/tree/Dev), as added by Roman):
 * Various GUI tweaks and improvements along with setting tooltip/option changes
 * "Open Kakariko Gate" option to have the gate to Death Mountain being open from the start, as well as the Mask Shop opening upon obtaining Zelda's Letter without needing to show it to the guard from [Cuphat's Open Mask Shop Branch](https://github.com/Cuphat/OoT-Randomizer/tree/open_kak_mask_shop)
 * New cosmetic options to configure HUD Button colors from [Cuphat's HUD Colors Branch](https://github.com/Cuphat/OoT-Randomizer/tree/hud_colors)